-At European Studies and its sister Communications programme, we pride ourselves on our international atmosphere.
+At the Faculty of Management and Organisation (M&O), we pride ourselves on our international atmosphere.
 Within our undergraduate programmes we have a large number of non-Dutch students who come to spend their entire study period with us.
-Add to this the 200 students who come and complete either a one-year or one-semester exchange programme, and at any given time some 35 nationalities can be found within our corridors.
+Add to this the 250 students who come and complete either a one-year or one-semester exchange programme, and at any given time some 35 nationalities can be found within our corridors.
 These exchange students form an important part of our institute and we refer to them as 'guest students'.